SKempin/simple-fading-testimonials-widget/README.txt

 == Frequently Asked Questions ==

-= Can I adjust the nubmer of testimonials to display? =
+= Can I adjust the number of testimonials to display? =

 Yes, all settings are controlled via the "Appearance" -> "Widgets" area.